codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 - sharing our tutorials and community input

-If you are struggling with either finding a venue or someone to cover food costs, we might be able to help by covering some of the costs or reaching out to our extended network.
+If you are struggling to either find a venue or a sponsor to cover food costs, we might be able to help.
 Just let us know.

+But first, you should read our [Code of Conduct](/codebar-values.html) and the [values](/codebar-values.html) that represent us.